Explainer

 This is in case of a fire emergency and people need to evacuate quickly.
 This not only extends to shoe racks, but other items like potted plants and laundry racks are also not permitted if they exceed the stated width.
 Ultimately, no one likes to die in a fire because they couldn’t get past your Victoria’s Secret catalogue hanging in the corridor.

-6. No installation of unauthorized CCTV cameras
+6. No installation of CCTV cameras outside of your home without permission

-cctv hdbImage credit: SQ Feed
+Image credit: SQ Feed

 For those who are unfortunate enough to have their shoes or laundry stolen from the corridor before, installing CCTVs might seem like an obvious solution.
-However, it’s actually illegal to install a camera facing the common areas at the main door.
-This is to protect the privacy of your neighbors.

 7. No smoking outside your house, at the void deck or stairwell